timescale/docs/use-timescale/services/i-o-boost.md

 # I/O boost

-I/O boost allows you to increase I/O and throughput of a service's EBS storage on the need-only basis.
+You use I/O boost to increase I/O and throughput of a service's [high-performance storage][data-tiering] on the need-only basis.
 This means you can enable it for the most demanding applications, while keeping costs under control.

 Enabling I/O boost increases I/O to 16,000 IOPS and throughput to 1,000 MBps.
 The boost also applies to any [high-availability][ha-replicas] or [read replicas][read-replicas] you might have running for a service, although for an additional fee.